Setup a code¶

 You will be asked for:

-- default input plugin: A string that identifies the default input plugin to
+- Default calculation input plugin: A string that identifies the default input plugin to

 be used to generate new calculations to use with this code.